 The history of man can be summed up as the unsuccessful pursuit of object-oriented happiness.

-The Vedas teach that after death the mind is transferred to a new body and a new set of circumstances that will facilitate our progress toward moksha (a.k.a., enlightenment).
+The Vedas teach that after death the mind is transferred to a new body.
 But does this really make sense?